EFICO Supplier Requirements for EUDR compliance (Update April 2025)

 1. EFICO’s Vision & Supplier Requirements for EUDR Compliance

-Effective December 30, 2024, the EU Deforestation Regulation (EUDR) will come into force for products, including green coffee.
+Effective December 30, 2025, the EU Deforestation Regulation (called ‘EUDR’) will enter into force for seven commodities, including green coffee.
 As a result, EFICO will need to demonstrate that every shipment to the EU carries ‘no or negligible’ risk of non-compliance from its origin.

 Although the responsibility for compliance falls on importers like EFICO, achieving this goal requires close collaboration.
 We expect our suppliers to provide all the necessary information as outlined in these guidelines.